2020PB/police-brutality/reports/Minnesota.md

 ### CNN Reporter arrested | May 30th

-Police arrest fully cooperating CNN press team after refusing to give them information on where to relocate.
+Police arrest CNN reporter Omar Jimenez and his crew after refusing to give them information on where to relocate.

 **Links**